 The 8050-CAB1 is a 10' (3 m) long cable that mates with the auxiliary connector on our scientific cameras and provides the ability to externally trigger the camera as well as monitor status output signals.
-One end of the cable features a male 12-pin connector for connecting to the camera, while the other end has a male 6-pin Mini Din connector for connecting to external devices.
-This cable is ideal for use with our interconnect break-out boards described below.
-For information on the pin layout, please see the Pin Diagrams tab above.
+One end of the cable features a male 12-pin connector for connecting to the camera, while the other end has a male 6-pin Mini

-Click for Details A schematic showing a TSI-IOBOB2 connected to an Arduino in a custom camera system.
+A schematic showing a TSI-IOBOB2 connected to an Arduino in a custom camera system.